The Sunday Forecast

 The Sunday Forecast measures not what is said about Jesus, but what is doing the theological work in the message.

-Score range: 25 – 81 · 9 sermons scored
+Range 8-79 · 9 sermons scored

 Storm warning Overcast Partly cloudy Mostly clear Clear skies